 Uninstall unused programs

-This may seem obvious but if you uninstall programs and packages that you’re not actually using; then they’ll no longer require any network resources to keep up to date.
+This may seem obvious but if you uninstall programs and packages that you’re not using; then they’ll no longer require any network resources to keep up to date.

 Unsure where to start?
 Go through your programs and remove all the ones you’ve never opened or not opened more than once.
-Do you really need three instant messaging programs and four web browsers?
+Do you need three instant messaging programs and four web browsers?

 Enable low-savings delta updates